jewlexx/sfss/TELEMETRY.md

 # sfsu telemetry

-We collect totally optional and completely anonymous telemetry regarding usage.
+We collect totally optional and completely anonymous telemetry regarding errors.

-This is to help us understand how people are using the tool, and to help us prioritize features, and fix bugs quicker.
+This is to help us understand and fix bugs quicker.

 ## What we collect